rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 npm install redux react-redux
 {{< /highlight >}}

 Furthermore, you will have to install {{% a_blank "recompose" "https://github.com/acdlite/recompose" %}} on the command line to compose more than one higher order component on a component.
-You will enhance your component not only once, but multiple times by using the composing functinality of recompose.
+You will enhance your component not only once, but multiple times by using the composing functionality of recompose.

 {{< highlight javascript >}}
 npm install recompose